Ismail-Saihan/Ismail-Saihan/README.md

 #### Studying at BRAC University

 I'm currently learning Python.
-I am also a Front End Web developer.
+I am also a student.
 I have a passion for learning and sharing my knowledge with others.
-Most of the time I work with WordPress but I also enjoy working with  Python, HTML, CSS
+Most of the time I work with Python but I also enjoy working with HTML, CSS, SQL, Java

-Skills: HTML / CSS / JS / Python
+Skills: Python / HTML / CSS / JS / SQL

-- 🔭 I’m currently working on Fiverr
+- 🔭 I’m currently Studying at BRAC University
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on GitHub
-- 🤔 I’m looking for help with PHP
+- 🤔 I’m looking for help with SQL
-- 💬 Ask me about Python / WordPress
+- 💬 Ask me about Python / SQL
 - 📫 How to reach me: Facebook / Instagram / Twitter
 - 😄 Pronouns: সায়হান